lorenzosabugjr/SAGE/docs/quickstart.md

 #    - noise_param: initial noise bound (used if autonoise=False)
 #    - autonoise: estimate noise bound in the LP
 #    - quickmode: use a filtered subset of samples
+#    - init_step: step size for the auto-initial simplex when history is empty
 grad_estimator = SAGE(
     fun=my_noisy_func,
     dim=5,
     noise_param=0.01,
     autonoise=True,
     quickmode=True,
+    init_step=1e-3,
     # diam_mode defaults to "approx" when quickmode=True
 )